Today Developer SimulaM released a new video of its upcoming Jesus simulator I am Jesus Christ.

 It’ll certainly be interesting to see how this game will be received when it finally releases.

-You can also check out the first look at tests made with Unreal Engine 5, another, one more, and a fourth, on top of a video showing the progress made on the game and one showcasing how you cast out demons, and another showing the calming of the storm.
+You can also check out the first look at tests made with Unreal Engine 5, another, one more, and a fourth, on top of a video showing the progress made on the game, one showcasing how you cast out demons, and another showing the calming of the storm.